 These learning outcomes are interrelated and interdependent; students will progress through a variety of listening, speaking, reading, writing, viewing and representing experiences.
 The application of computer technology in the writing process is essential for success.

-There is emphasis on the development of formal writing skills and the analysis, interpretation and critical appraisal of literature that we read as well as on grammar, mechanics, punctuation, fluency and clarity of expression.
+There is emphasis on the development of formal writing skills and the analysis, interpretation and critical appraisal of literature.
+Students will also work towards improving grammar, mechanics, punctuation, fluency and clarity of expression.

 GRADING CRITERIA: